 Raymond Weir lives in the West of Scotland.

-He has been a familiar face on the Glasgow music scene for a number of years.
-As keyboard player, writer and producer for the atmospheric pop band Gum, he received rave reviews for the albums ‘Low-flying Kites’ and ‘Seven Feeble Alibis’.
+He has been a peripheral figure on the Glasgow music scene for a number of years, having spent lots of time with a variety of relentlessly chart-avoiding acts.
+As keyboard player, writer and producer for the atmospheric pop band Gum, he received excellent reviews for the albums ‘Low-flying Kites’ and ‘Seven Feeble Alibis’.

 He is also the founder member of The Eisenhowers, described by one critic as: “a band specialising in literate, punchy and thoughtful songs about sex, celebrity, love, money, parenthood and serial killers.”

 Their first two albums 'Almost half-undressed' (2006) and 'Film your own Atrocities' (2008) both managed to combine significant critical acclaim with less-than-significant sales.
-Work has now started on the third album, provisionally entitled ‘Anhedonia’.
+Work is now well underway on that 'difficult' third album (provisionally entitled 'Anhedonia') and informed industry sources expect it to be released sometime in the summer of 2014.